 - Rice.
 Serve with white rice.
 Or swap with cauliflower rice, quinoa, or brown rice.
 Multi-grain Korean Purple Rice is also a nice base.

 - Egg.
 A fried egg on top add more protein and lots of flavor.
+Make sure the yolk is runny.
 A classic Korean rice bowl topper.

 - Prep the onion.
 Grate half an onion on a box grater into a juicy pulp.
 Dice the remaining half an onion into chunks.